aabiji/adventofcode/2023/thoughts.md

 I solved it sliding a window over the line and using regex to find matches within that window.
 The problem also nicely generalizes too.

+# Day 2
+Was really confused about the requirements.
+Did the rules apply per set or per game?
+(It was per set) My answer kept being too low, kind of frustrating to be honest.
+Maybe I'm just stupid or rusty, but I feel like the year's a lot more involed.